DeepaSree16/Materials/source/Store/Store_Folder_Structure.rst

 Metadata
 --------

-:Document Code: TS-LD-iPEARL-000

 :Description: Structure and Layout of the Store Folder in the Central Content Repository

 :Author: Surobhi Lahiri

-:Version: 1.0.0

 Purpose
 +++++++
     This document specifies the following:

-    1. Directory Structure of the Store Folder in the Central Content Respository
+    1. Folder Structure of the 'Store' Folder in the Central Content Respository

 Scope
 +++++